ihmeuw/vivarium_research/docs/source/models/cause.rst

 * Title which is descriptive
 * Cause model diagram

-  * Set of states that are “mutually exclusive and collectively exhaustive”---a single agent is in exactly one of these states at any point in time
+  - Set of states that are “mutually exclusive and collectively exhaustive”---a single agent is in exactly one of these states at any point in time
-  * Set of transitions between states
+  - Set of transitions between states

 * Definition of model and states
 * Restrictions: who does this apply to?
 * How to initialize the states? (prevalence data)
 * Definition of transitions in terms of states they connect
 * Transition criteria (rates, durations, deterministic, etc.)
-* How does this model connect to other models
-  * What outcomes this disease influences? (e.g. disability, mortality, or incidence)
+* How does this model connect to other models.
+That is, what outcomes this disease influences? (e.g. disability, mortality, or incidence)
 * What data informs those connections?
 * “Theory of disease” meaning is this a “susceptible-infected” model (SI), is a recurrent MI model, etc?
 This prose should match and complement the cause